-Carrying on Florence's tradition at Elba Island was not an easy assignment.
-Billie Burn's husband Lance was assigned relief duty on Elba Island for one month in 1939.
-Billie would wave a white towel by day, and a lantern by night, but after a few nights of getting up to greet each ship, she grew tired and just left the lantern in the window.
-To acknowledge the lantern's greeting, the ships would sound three blasts of their horns, which Billie says about blew them out of bed.
+Carrying on Florence’s tradition at Elba Island was not an easy assignment.
+Billie Burn’s husband Lance was assigned relief duty on Elba Island for one month in 1939.
+Billie started enthusiastically waving a white towel by day, and a lantern by night, but after a few nights of getting up to greet each ship, she grew tired and just left the lantern in the window.
+To acknowledge the lantern’s greeting, the ships would sound three blasts of their horns, which Billie says about blew them out of bed.
 After thirty miserable days, Billie was eager to wave goodbye to Elba Island.

 The Coast Guard abandoned the lighthouse as a daymark in 1949, but fortunately the Park Service assumed control of the light in 1958 by presidential proclamation.
 The tower was repaired in a two-stage restoration effort that lasted from 1995 to 2000.
 A new lantern room was put in place atop the tower, brickwork was repaired and repointed, and the lighthouse received two coats of whitewash during the project.
 Cockspur Island Lighthouse, which was relit on March 18, 2007 using a solar-powered beacon, is now part of Fort Pulaski National Monument.

-In 2007, it was discovered that shipworms had bored into the lighthouse's wooden support timbers exposed due to erosion.
-Now, shipworms, wave action, and tidal erosion combine to threaten the tower's stability.
-Recognizing the tenuous state of the tower, the Georgia Trust for Historic Preservation put Cockspur Lighthouse on its 2008 list of ten 'Places in Peril.'
+In 2007, it was discovered that shipworms had bored into the lighthouse’s wooden support timbers that had been exposed by erosion.
+Now, shipworms, wave action, and tidal erosion combine to threaten the tower’s stability.
+Recognizing the tenuous state of the tower, the Georgia Trust for Historic Preservation put Cockspur Lighthouse on its 2008 list of ten “Places in Peril.”
 The Park Service, joined by Friends of Cockspur Island Lighthouse, petitioned U.S. Representative Jack Kingston to request $1.4 million for a thorough restoration.
 The money took several years to come, but allowed the Army Corps of Engineers to take measures to preserve the land surrounding the lighthouse.

 Photo Gallery: 1